 Our district receives funding from LCFF, Title I, Title II, Title III, Title IV, Stimulus funds, and other local funds.
 This school operates with a "Title I Part A schoolwide program" which means that all students benefit from the programs and services funded with Title I, Part A funds.
-Some examples include partially funding salaries for LIMS (to support Library Services), CASSY (mental health / counseling services), as well as purchasing supplemental curriculum to support the academic achievement of students.
-Additional programs and services funded from a range of funding sources include support for English Learners including a specialist Newcomer teacher, the Turnaround Arts program, enrichment classes such as Art, Music, and Makerspace (engineering), after school programs, field trip partnerships, and supplemental tutoring.
+Some examples include partially funding salaries for LIMS (to support Library Services) and CASSY (mental health / counseling services), as well as purchasing supplemental curriculum to support the academic achievement of students.
+Additional programs and services funded from a range of funding sources include support for English Learners, enrichment classes such as Art, Music, and Makerspace (engineering), after school programs, field trip partnerships, and supplemental tutoring.